 NAMDAEMUN MARKET

 As we said earlier, Korean food is delicious and also quite inexpensive.
-So it won’t be your biggest expense during your trip, if you get to local places.
+So it won’t be your biggest expense during your trip if you get to local places.
 There are some very affordable little restaurants.
-Don’t be deceived with the decoration inside the restaurants, it’s all about the food in Korea!
+Don’t be deceived by the decoration inside the restaurants, it’s all about the food in Korea!

-Also adventure yourself and try out some street food, Korea is famous for that.
-Also check out the local market of Namdeamun in Seoul and Jagalchi in Busan which is very affordable.
-For a simple lunch count 10 USD and for a dinner, such as Korean Barbecue count about 20 to 30 USD.
-If breakfast is included with your hotel, then you won’t have to spend anything extra, otherwise there are many cafes and bakery in Korea for a simple breakfast.
+For a simple lunch count 10 USD and a dinner, such as Korean Barbecue count about 20 to 30 USD.
+If breakfast is included with your hotel, then you won’t have to spend anything extra, otherwise, there are many cafes and bakeries in Korea for a simple breakfast.

 Busan 17